 Most people do not actually read webpages at all.

 Whereas, text in book-form is read and the page is not scanned… for most people that is.
 Reading book-text has also had its eye movements recorded.
-Most people read text in an easy sine wave pattern which is smooth and… more to come.
+Most people read text in an easy sine wave pattern which is smooth and floats across the line of text in an easy sine wave pattern.